gep-methods/gep268/assignments.md

    don't need to mount your Google Drive as all data will be stored on your machine, feel free to ignore or delete these cells if needed.

-3. Once you're done, and if you're running things locally, just go to your terminal and run:
+3. Once you're done with all the lab's problems, you can go to your terminal and run:

+{: .note }
-{: .note} Before running this script, make sure you have installed a Tex Live distribution.
+Before running this script, make sure you have installed a Tex Live distribution.
 You can follow the instructions [here][1] for MacOS, or as discussed in the [tutorial](./software/python.md), you can run `brew install texlive pandoc`.